cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 ### Do Notation

-Do notation works similarly as it does in Haskell with changes to make it indent insensitive. namely this means that after every binding a semicolon (`;`) is needed to start the next expression.
-Further, no do is needed, the semicolon is enough to determine if an expression is in do syntax or not
+Do notation works similarly as it does in Haskell with changes to make it indent insensitive.
+Namely, this means that after every binding a semicolon (`;`) is needed to start the next expression.
+Further, no `do` is needed, the semicolon is enough to determine if an expression is in do syntax or not.

 Thus like Haskell to bind terms, one states the name, then a left arrow (`<-`), then the monadic expression terminated by a semicolon.